 The U-shaped kitchen to the right makes the most use of its 140 square feet.
 The similarly sized dining area accommodates six people easily.
 The dining area is open to the adjacent great room, which is open to above and thus has a cathedral feel.
 The master bedroom is bumped-out on the back wall, allowing for a few extra precious square feet.
 The master bath is accessed by a space-saving pocket door from the bedroom, as well as a conventional door from the main living space.
 Upstairs, there is a loft, two additional bedrooms and a bathroom.

 While this plan packs a lot into a small space, expanding another 195 square feet allows for even more amenities.
 In this expanded plan, all the rooms grow in size just a bit but keep their basic form.
 The kitchen has the same layout but slightly more welcome storage space.
 The great room can accommodate a slightly larger fireplace and a few more chairs.

-We hope this look at the Center Harbor and its slightly larger derivative have shown you how living in a smaller space is possible without giving up the amenities of the modern barn home.
-If you’re looking to build a new timber framed home, regardless of size, please contact us to get started.
+We hope this look at the Center Harbor and its slightly larger derivative has shown you how living in a smaller space is possible without giving up the amenities of the modern barn home.
+If you’re looking to build a new timber-framed home, regardless of size, please contact us to get started.